Club Rules & Constitution

 7.2 In the event of any case occurring not provided for by the Rules, it shall be referred to the General Committee, the decision of which shall be final.

-7.3 If at any General Meeting a resolution for the dissolution of the Club shall be passed by a majority of the members present, the Secretary or other Officer of the Club shall call a Special General Meeting on a date not less than 6 weeks thereafter (and of which not less than 28 days written notice shall be given to each member).
+7.3 If at any General Meeting a resolution for the dissolution of the Club shall be passed by a majority of the members present, the Secretary or other Officer of the Club shall call a Special General Meeting on a date not less than 6 weeks thereafter (and of which not less than 28 days notice shall be given by email or in writing to each member).
 If at that Special General Meeting there shall be at least half of the full members present in person or by proxy, the resolution for dissolution shall be put to that meeting and if passed by a majority of at least two thirds of the members voting thereon, the General Committee shall then, or at such future date as shall be specified in such resolution, proceed to realise the property of the Club.
 After discharge of all liabilities and making provision for contingent liabilities the General Committee shall authorise the sums realised to be used for one or more of the following purposes:- The purposes of the Sport's Governing Body for use in related community sport; the purposes of another Community Amateur Sports Club; the purposes of a Charity.

 7.4 All notices required to be sent to a Member shall be sent to the address presently appearing in the Club records.
 Where the Club holds an email address for any member dispatch by email shall be sufficient unless the Member shall have notified the Secretary or Membership Officer in writing that he / she requires that notices shall be sent by post.
 Members shall give written notice to the Secretary or Membership Officer of any change of postal or email address and if given by email such notice shall only be effective when acknowledged by email.
 In the case of joint membership any notice shall be sufficient if sent to the first named member.